Pat Freiermuth Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Recent Performances

-- In last week's matchup with the Ravens, Freiermuth hauled in six passes for 53 yards.
+- In last week's game against the Ravens, Freiermuth recorded six catches for 53 yards.

 Freiermuth's Pittsburgh Teammates